Privacy Policy

 The information we will collect about you includes:

-immunisations, social history, family history and risk factors
+• Medical information including medical history, medications, genetic information, allergies, adverse events, immunisations, social history, family history and risk factors,

-If you do not provide us with all the personal information we request, our doctors may not be able to provide services to you.
-We only collect as much personal information from you as our doctors need to provide you with services and to allow us to obtain payment on their behalf for services incurred.
+If you do not provide us with all the personal information we request, our doctors may not be able to provide optimal services to you.
+We only collect as much personal information from you as our doctors need to provide you with services and to allow us to obtain payment for services rendered.

 Our practice will collect your personal information:

-In this practice, it is customary for all doctors to have access to all the medical records.
+In this practice, our doctors only access their own patients unless they are looking after another doctor’s patients whilst on leave.
 If you have any concerns about other doctors at this practice being able to see your records discuss your concerns with your doctor.

 It is important that other people involved in your care, such as other doctors or health professionals, are informed of relevant parts of your medical history so they can best care for you.
-Your doctor will let you know before this occurs.
 If you have any concerns about this discuss them with your doctor.

 Your doctor will not disclose your personal health information to a third party unless: